“His word was made known to the Prophets, and his sacraments were established in Israel.” -Book of the Law of the Lord 2:20

-In the Old Testament, Jacob, son of Issac, is given a new name, Israel, after wrestling with an angel (Genesis 32:28).
-The ancient people of God and modern state of Israel took their names from Jacob.
-But commentators differ on the interpretation.
+In the Old Testament, Jacob, son of Issac, is given a new title, Israel, after wrestling with an angel (Genesis 32:28).
+The ancient people of God and modern state of Israel took their names from this title given to Jacob.
+But commentators differ on the interpretation its meaning.
 The Hebrew name יִשְׂרָאֵל (Yisra’el) is said to mean “God contends,” or “God judges.”
 This is from the roots שָׂרָה (sarah), “to contend, to fight,” and אֵל (‘el), “God”.
 In the Second Temple period of Judaism the name was understood to mean “a man seeing God.”
 This idea comes from the ʾyš (man) rʾh (to see) ʾel (God).

-In Kabbalah, we add yet another meaning to the name Israel: “Straight to the Creator.”
+In Kabbalah, yet another meaning is added to the title Israel: “Straight to the Creator.”